What are immissions and what are their limits?

 Arranging with a neighbour

-Tip: You may also find the house rules helpful in making arrangements.
+Tip: The house rules may also help you to make arrangements.
 Find out more about what the house rules cover and what to do if they are broken in our next article.

 Complaint to the competent authority